2019-03-04 11:33:31 • ID: 2080

 A Suggestion could be, that twisted implements could be used not only as cutting tools but had certain screwing properties, that could be helpful in butchering carcasses more flexible.

-Much work for microtraceology, which has so far I am aware nothing done on this subclass of Handaxes.
+Much work for microtraceology, which has so far I am aware not done on this subclass of Handaxes.